Aerial view of a red brick school building with red metal roofs, balconies, green railings, and surrounding landscaped greenery in a hilly urban area.

 Phase 1: Inclusive Classrooms

 The Moyo Center will renovate special education classrooms at St Ignatius School in Kigali and Saint Vincent Pallotti School in Masaka into model spaces.
-Disabilities of current students include autism, epilepsy, hydrocephalus, cerebral palsy, and dyslexia.
+Disabilities of current students include autism, epilepsy, cerebral palsy, and dyslexia.

 Phase 2: Teacher Training